Docker Compose Demystified: A Full Stack in a Single File

 docker compose down

-That stops and removes the containers and network but, importantly, leaves your named volumes intact.
-Add -v only if you genuinely want to delete the data too, which is a decision you should make deliberately and never by accident.
+That stops and removes the containers and the network but, crucially, leaves your named volumes intact.
+Add -v only if you genuinely want to delete the data too — a decision to make deliberately, never by reflex.
+I have nuked a database with a careless docker compose down -v exactly once, which is how I learned to treat that flag with suspicion.

 Containers are ephemeral by design: delete one and anything written inside it vanishes.
-That is fine for stateless web servers and catastrophic for databases.
-Volumes are how you keep data alive across the container’s lifecycle.
+That’s fine for a stateless web server and catastrophic for a database.
+Volumes are how data survives the container’s lifecycle.

 In the example, db_data is a named volume declared at the bottom of the file and mounted into Postgres’s data directory.
-Because Docker manages its lifecycle separately from the container, you can recreate, upgrade, or restart the database container and the data persists.
-You can list and inspect volumes directly:
+Because Docker manages its lifecycle separately from the container, you can recreate, upgrade or restart the database container and the data persists:

 docker volume ls